 Know Your Customer (KYC) process consists in verifying identity of your customers.
 Most often, when they register remotely.
 Indeed, to benefit from an online service or product, the customer must create an account.
-And it is during this account creation that id verification is sometimes required.
+And it is during this account creation that ID verification is sometimes required.
 Either to be certain of the user’s identity, or sometimes to respond to issues related to the sector of activity : age verification, fraud detection, regulation compliance…etc. In terms of KYC compliance, each country and each industry (banking, insurance, online gaming, government, etc.) depends on a regulator with different requirements.

 The Fifth AML-CFT Directive, which entered into force at the beginning of 2020, is a series of amendments to the structure of the Fourth Directive.
 In fact, the perimeter is expanding.
 Initially targeting money laundering, it gradually includes tax fraud and terrorist financing.

-The GDPR (General Data Protection Regulation) is a European regulation.
-It requires companies to protect EU citizens’ personal data and privacy.
-So it concerns all the transactions taking place in European Union.
-And also all entities that deal with personal data belonging to residents of the EU.
+The GDPR (General Data Protection Regulation) is a European regulation that requires companies to protect the personal data and privacy of EU citizens.
+It concerns all the transactions taking place in European Union.
+But also all entities that deal with personal data belonging to residents of the EU.
 Hence, companies that fail to respect the regulation can pay a heavy price.
 In fact, the penalty is up to 4% of annual revenue.

 Data about identity (surname, first name, date of birth..etc) clearly fall within this category.
-But the GDPR also covers biometric data, which are physical or biological characteristics that allow a person to be identified.
+But the GDPR also covers biometric data, which are physical or biological characteristics that identify a person.
 These can be fingerprints, facial recognition, …etc. In fact, our identity verification solution compiles biometric data.
-And the requirements for processing biometric data collected for identification purposes are even stricter.
-In this way, we guarantee the total confidentiality and the protection of all analyses.
-Our id check service is effectively GDPR compliant.
+Requirements for processing biometric data collected for identification purposes are even stricter.
+Of course, we guarantee the total confidentiality and the protection of all analyses.
+Our ID check service is effectively GDPR compliant.

 eIDAS aims to increase trust in electronic transactions within the internal market.
 It establishes a common framework for secure electronic transactions between citizens, businesses and public authorities.
 In this way, it facilitates the emergence of the digital market.
 The eIDAS Regulation applies to electronic identification, trusted services and electronic documents.
 It covers in particular the subject of electronic signatures.